-Let’s start by referring to “Infinite Banking Concept“, “Be Your Own Bank“, “Bank on Yourself” “7702 Plans” and other Life Insurance marketing systems as simply wealth building and Private Banking strategies utilizing Over-funded Cash Value Life Insurance.
+So let’s start by referring to “Infinite Banking Concept“, “Be Your Own Bank“, “Bank on Yourself” “7702 Plans” and other Life Insurance marketing systems as simply wealth building and Private Banking strategies utilizing Over-funded Cash Value Life Insurance.
 An over-funded life insurance policy is simply one in which there is more cash value than the absolute minimum required to meet the obligations of the policy.

 There is a maximum limit on the amount of premium that can go toward the cash value.
-Some legally-defined minimum amount of the premium dollars must go toward the cost of the death benefit protection.
+More accurately, there is a legally-defined minimum amount of the premium dollar that must be spent on the cost of providing the death benefit protection.
 Otherwise the life insurance contract does not meet the definition of Life Insurance.

-There is a spectrum that extends from the least possible price that you can pay for a set amount of death benefit to the most that you can possibly pay for that death benefit.
+There is a spectrum that extends from the least possible price that you can pay for a policy with a given death benefit to the most that you can possibly pay for that death benefit.
 Its possible for an over-funded policy to not be a maximum over-funded policy design.

-Regardless of the Private Banking approach you are using, if you are planning to leverage the cash value to invest in real estate NEEDS to be designed right up to this legal limit: a Maximum over-funded policy design.
+Regardless of the Private Banking approach you are using, if you are planning to leverage the cash value to invest in real estate, the policy NEEDS to be designed right up to this legal limit: a Maximum over-funded policy design.
 In this type of policy, the cash value is maximized while the death benefit is minimized.

-Leveraging the cash value of an over-funded life insurance policy allows a real estate investor to put their money to work in two places at one time.
-You will earn a higher rate of return because when you leverage your cash value, the cash value never leaves the policy and continues to earn Dividends (or Interest Credits in the case of a Universal Life policy).
-The loan proceeds are invested and, as long as you earn more than the interest on the loan, you will create additional value on top of the cash value gains of the Life Insurance policy.
+Leveraging the cash value of a maximum over-funded life insurance policy allows a real estate investor to put their money to work in two places at one time.
+You will earn a higher rate of return because when you leverage your cash value, the cash value never leaves the policy and continues to earn dividends or interest credits.
+And to the extent that your real estate return exceeds the cost of interest on the loan, you create value on top of the return on the cash value.

-The concept of leveraging the cash value of an over-funded policy is covered in detail here: Click Link.
+The Double Play concept of leveraging the cash value of an over-funded policy is covered in detail here: Click Link.

 …over time AND as long as there is sufficient cash value after all of the fees of the policy have been subtracted